Laragear/MetaModel/MIGRATIONS.md

 ### Morphs

 Some packages will create a morph relation automatically to easily handle default relationship across multiple models.
-For example, a morph migration to support an `owner` being either one of your models `Company` or `Person`.
+For example, a morph migration to support an `owner` being either one of your `Company` or `Person` models.

 ```php
 use Laragear\Package\Models\Car;